TARA MIND

 Overview

-The team at TARA Mind was developing an MVP for Synapse, a coordinated care platform tailored for therapists and prescribers overseeing patients undergoing Ketamine-Assisted Therapy.
-Although the product boasted numerous features, it was not informed by input from users.
-Recognizing the importance of user feedback, I championed in-person research sessions to ensure that our product resonated closely with user needs.
+TARA Mind was developing its MVP, Synapse, a coordinated care platform for therapists and prescribers delivering Ketamine-Assisted Therapy.
+The product needed user research to inform its design.
+I led in-person research sessions to align the design with real user needs.

 Research Goals